Best Times to Visit San Juan, Puerto Rico

 Uber/Lyft

-Ride-sharing services are readily available throughout San Juan and are a convenient option for getting around, particularly at night or in areas with limited public transport.
+Ride-sharing services are readily available throughout San Juan and are a convenient way to get around, especially at night or in areas with limited public transport.
 They are generally safe and reliable.

 Public Buses (AMA)

-San Juan's public bus system, the AMA, is an affordable and extensive network covering most areas of the city.
-It's a great way to experience local life but can be crowded during peak hours.
+San Juan's public bus system, the AMA, is an affordable way to explore the city.
+Routes cover most areas, but they can be slow and crowded during peak times.
+It's a great way to experience local life.

 Taxis